Marown: Churches, education, historic buildings

 The Church of England parish church is St Runius church in Glen Vine.
 The old St Runius Church is in Crosby. and St Luke's church.
 Crosby has a Methodist chapel.

 The parish primary school, Marown Primary School, was built in the 1980s, and is located in Glen Vine.
 The school was expanded in 2001.

 Marown Language Centre (Yn Ynnyd Çhengey), a foreign language teaching facility and training centre for teachers on the island, is located in Crosby, close to the Old St Runius Church (dedicated to St Runius or Rónán).
 The name of the parish is derived from this saint (cf Malew).

 Historic homes in the parish include Ellerslie Manor, Ballacotch Manor and Ballavagher House.

 Roads and footpaths

 The Millennium Way long distance footpath runs through the parish, as does the Heritage Trail, which follows the old Peel to Douglas railway line.
 The Snaefell Mountain Course also runs through the parish.

 Demographics

 The Isle of Man census of 2016 returned a parish population of 2,246, a decrease of 2.9% from the figure of 2,311 in 2011.
+The equivalent figure in the 2021 census was 2,220.